Derived Partners of Enriques Surfaces: Clifford Algebras

-in Propositions \ref{derived_eq_k3} and \ref{derived_eq_enriques}.
-After that, we shall tackle the implicit statements that the $\alpha$ and $\widetilde{\alpha}$ defined are indeed sheaves of Azumaya algebras over $\mathscr{Y}$ and $\mathscr{Y}/\mathbb{Z}_2$ respectively, thus they represent Brauer classes on the corresponding spaces.\\ \\ We start by defining several Clifford algebras of interest.
-In Kuznetsov's main theorem, the Brauer class is defined by means of a sheaf of even parts of Clifford algebras.
+We start by defining several Clifford algebras of interest.
+In Kuznetsov's paper \cite{kuznetsov}, the sheaves of Azumaya algebras in question are the even parts of Clifford algebras.
 In the presence of the involution $\sigma$ in our setup, it is more natural to work with a variant of the full Clifford algebra, rather than its even part.
 The full Clifford algebra will be denoted by

 Its odd and even parts will be denoted by $Cl_{odd}$ and $Cl_{ev}$ respectively, as before.
 The two smaller Clifford algebras on $V_+$ and $V_-$ over $\mathbb{C}[u]$ will be denoted by